turbot/steampipe-plugin-aws/docs/tables/aws_emr_cluster_metric_is_idle.md

-# Table: aws_emr_cluster_metric_isidle
+# Table: aws_emr_cluster_metric_is_idle

 Amazon CloudWatch Metrics provide data about the performance of your systems.
 The `aws_emr_cluster_metric_is_idle` table provides metric statistics at 5 minute intervals for the most recent 5 days.

 ## Examples